Handed Gifts, Surgeon Peter Han Explores Empathy

 Raised by Seventh-day Adventist parents in San Diego, California, Han didn’t attend denominational schools until college.
 His mother, a pharmacist, opened doors for him to attend PUC, an experience Han described as “the most freeing thing [he] had ever done” because he no longer had to worry about events, such as academic club meetings, conflicting with the Sabbath.

 Han credits his parents with the priority of his faith.
-His father, whom Han described as the most genuine and kind man he has ever known, was a reflection of Jesus to his family and everyone he came in contact with.
+His father, James Han, whom he described as the most genuine and kind man he has ever known, was a reflection of Jesus to his family and everyone he came in contact with.

 During his father’s recent three-year battle with Leukemia, Han felt what it was like to be on the opposite side of a patient-doctor dynamic.
 “It's just so hard being on the other end of it and feeling like you don't matter, you know?”
 The learned empathy he had encountered in his medical training took on new meaning as he experienced what it was like to be in the hospital as a family member.
 “It was the first time in my life where I really felt like something had gone wrong,” Han recalled, “because up to that point, life was very easy and very good.”